o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 * $q < f$
 * $r < f$

 This should come at no surprise, since that is how we parameterized $2^t \cdot n$ earlier on.
-Note that by checking $q < f$ we assure correctness, while checking $r < f$ assures our solution is unique.
+Note that by checking $q < f$ we assure correctness, while checking $r < f$ assures our solution is unique (sometimes referred to as canonical).

 Next, we must perform the same checks for the left hand side (i.e., $a \cdot b < 2^t \cdot n$).
 Since $a$ and $b$ must be less than the foreign field modulus $f$, this means checking
 * $a < f$